arimah/condict/packages/inflect/README.md

 Tokenizes the specified pattern.

 This classifies the components of a pattern according to their kind.
-Each pattern can contain three kinds of components:
+There are three kinds of components:

 * Placeholders – `{~}`, `{Verb root}`, etc.
 * Escaped braces – `{{` and `}}`, which are turned into the characters "{" and "}", respectively.
 * Plain text, which is not treated specially in any way.

-This can be used for highlighting parts of an inflection pattern in a UI or similar.
+This can be used for highlighting parts of an inflection pattern in a UI.